abhrac/trd/README.md

 ## Environment Setup

-This project is implemented using PyTorch.
-A pip environment with all related dependencies can be created as follows:
+This project is implemented using PyTorch and PyTorch Geometric as the backbone.
+A conda environment with all related dependencies can be created as follows:
 1. Clone the project repository:
 ```shell
 git clone https://github.com/abhrac/trd.git